wasiqibnzahid/neovim-config/Readme.md

 # Git

-Add this to your git config file ~/.gitconfig
+Add this to your git config file
+Linux And Windows:
+~/.gitconfig

 ```
 [core]